databyjp/docs/docs/weaviate/concepts/cluster.md

 ### Disadvantages when increasing sharding
 * Query throughput does not improve when adding more sharded nodes

+See [Cluster Resharding](#cluster-resharding) for information on dynamically adjusting shard counts in existing clusters.

 ### Advantages when increasing replication
 * System becomes highly available
 * Increased replication leads to near-linearly increased query throughput